yenbuilds/my-operating-principles/yenbuilds-inspirational-intp.md

 ## The MBTI Type Most Likely to Benefit from Advanced AI

-If forced to pick **one** MBTI type that stands to gain the *largest asymmetric advantage* from advanced AI tools (Grok, Claude, Midjourney, autonomous agents, etc.) over the next decade, the strongest candidate is:
+If forced to pick **one** MBTI type that stands to gain the *largest asymmetric advantage* from advanced AI tools (Grok, Claude, Midjourney, autonomous agents, etc.) over the next decade, the strongest candidate in my rather biased opinion, is:

 ## **INTP — “The Logician”**